Magellan investment head to depart after 18 years

 Magellan has announced a raft of management changes including the departure of head of investments Gerald Stack after 18 years.

-In an ASX update, the fund manager announced a series of executive changes that it says will help the firm to deliver its strategic growth ambitions.
+In an ASX update, the fund manager announced a series of executive changes that it said will help the firm to deliver its strategic growth ambitions.

 Stack, who has worked at the firm since 2007, will depart in July 2025 to ensure a smooth handover.
-He is currently head of investments and has also led the firm’s global listed infrastructure team including its $1.5bn Magellan Infrastructure fund.
+He is currently the head of investments and has led the firm’s global listed infrastructure team, including its $1.5 billion Magellan Infrastructure Fund.

-He also previously worked as deputy chief investment officer under former chief executive David George.
+He also previously worked as the deputy chief investment officer under former chief executive David George from October 2022 to August 2023.

 “Gerald has been Magellan’s head of investments for more than a decade and over the past two years has contributed to important initiatives to strengthen the investment team.
 He now feels the business has the stability and direction it needs for the future and will take some time off before pursuing his next opportunity,” the firm said.